algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Functional_Specifications.md

 Our product will be easily maintainable and upgradable.
 If there is any problem with the device, we can send ??? from ALGOSUP to check and fix the problem.

 ### 5.4.
 Security:
+The security of the product is one of the major part of the project.
+We need to make sure that the device cannot be access and use by a tier users.
+In addition, we need to ensure that data can't be reach without autorization.

 ### 5.5.
 Data Management:

+We'll be storing data in a database that can be access by Vierzon Site in order to change what will be displayed or to see old content.

 ## 6. Personas